Engelshell/armori/README.md

 [Discord Link](https://discord.gg/bJYqHRAg7A)

 ## Mods
 Does not currently support oneloader.
 Oneloader does its own modifications and expects nwjs.
-It should be possible to polyfill this.

 ## License
 [MIT No Attribution](LICENSE.md)

 By using this software you agree to the license.

+## Signing
+Armori is self signed with key identity `armori - engelshell/armori`.

 ## Technical Details
 - Full port of all components to apple silicon
-- Ports from nwjs to Electron V22
+- Ports from nwjs to Electron V26
-- Greenworks upgraded and compiled to apple silicon
+- Greenworks compiled to apple silicon
 - Steam SDK with apple silicon used
+- Polyfill for nw.gui to electron
 - Various fixes/wrappers to fix deprecated functionality

 Looking to eventually port to other arm platforms

+## TODO:

+- Update nw.gui wrapper to include more functionality and correctness
+- Rewrite installer as standalone app
+- profile and discover potential performance issues caused by synchronous IPC.